Lullaby of Broadway (film)

-Lullaby of Broadway is a 1951 American musical romantic comedy film released by Warner Bros. starring Doris Day and Gene Nelson, and directed by David Butler.
-Gladys George, S.Z.
-Sakall, Billy De Wolfe, Florence Bates, and Anne Triola appear in support.
+Lullaby of Broadway is a 1951 American musical romantic comedy film released by Warner Bros.
+Pictures, directed by David Butler and starring Doris Day, Gene Nelson, Gladys George, S.Z.
+Sakall, Billy De Wolfe, Florence Bates, and Anne Triola.

-Songs from the film were released in an album of the same name.
+Songs from the film were released on an album of the same name.

 Plot

-Melinda Howard is an entertainer traveling from England to pay a surprise visit to her mother, Broadway singer Jessica Howard, who lives in New York City.
-Melinda believes that her mother lives in a mansion, however, Jessica's alcoholism has reduced her to singing in a Greenwich Village saloon, and the mansion actually belongs to Adolph Hubbell and his wife.
+Melinda Howard is an entertainer traveling by ocean liner from England to surprise mother, Broadway singer Jessica Howard, in New York City.
+Melinda believes that her mother lives in a mansion, but Jessica's alcoholism has reduced her to singing in a Greenwich Village saloon, and the mansion actually belongs to Adolph Hubbell and his wife.

-The Hubbells' butler, Lefty Mack, and his fiancée, Gloria Davis, the maid, are a down-on-their luck vaudeville team and are good friends of Jessica and have been forwarding her letters to Melinda.
-Lefty pretends that Jessica has rented the house to the Hubbells while she is on tour, and, when a disappointed Melinda discloses that she has no money, offers her one of the servants' rooms for the night.
-Lefty promises Melinda that her mother will return home soon, and then informs Jessica of her daughter's arrival.
-He then suggests that she come to the house the next night when the Hubbells will be giving a party attended by many Broadway performers.
+Jessica's friends, the Hubbells' butler Lefty Mack and his fiancée Gloria Davis, the maid, are an unsuccessful vaudeville team who have been forwarding her letters to Melinda.
+Lefty pretends that Jessica has rented the house to the Hubbells while she is on tour, and, when Melinda discloses that she has no money, offers her one of the servants' rooms for the night.
+Lefty promises Melinda that her mother will return home soon and informs Jessica of her daughter's arrival.
+He suggests that she come to the house the next night when the Hubbells will be hosting a party attended by many Broadway performers.

-Meanwhile, Adolph has discovered Melinda's presence, and after Lefty explains the situation, agrees to keep Jessica's secret.
-At the party, Melinda awaits her mother's arrival, and while waiting, sees that one of party guests brought along Tom Farnham, who was on the boat with Melinda and had made a pass at her.
-He had also kept his profession a secret while on the boat.
-At the party, he entertains the crowd with a song and dance, as he is the male lead in George Ferndel's newest production, Lullaby of Broadway.

-Ferndel, the Broadway producer, tries to persuade Adolphe to invest in his latest show, something Adolph refuses to do unless he is able to help cast the production.
-Jessica fails to appear at the party because she has been hospitalized with delirium tremens and Lefty explains to Melinda that Jessica's show was too popular for her to leave, which leads Melinda to vow to wait for her.
+Adolph has discovered Melinda's presence, and, after Lefty explains the situation, Adolph agrees to keep Jessica's secret.
+At the party, Melinda awaits her mother's arrival and spots Tom Farnham, who was on the boat with Melinda and had made a pass at her.
+He had also kept his profession a secret while on the ship.
+He entertains the crowd with song and dance, as he is the male lead in George Ferndel's newest production, Lullaby of Broadway.
+Ferndel tries to persuade Adolph to invest in his latest show, but Adolph refuses unless he is permitted to help cast the production.
+Jessica fails to appear at the party because she has been hospitalized with delirium tremens, and Lefty explains to Melinda that Jessica's show was too popular for her to leave.
+Melinda vows to wait for her.